functionless/functionless/README.md

 ## Why you should use Service-to-Service Integrations

-Paul Swail has a deep dive on this topic which is worth reading: https://serverlessfirst.com/functionless-integration-trade-offs/.
+Paul Swail has a piece on this topic which is worth reading: https://serverlessfirst.com/functionless-integration-trade-offs/.

 In short: these integrations have many advantages over using AWS Lambda Functions, including:

-1. lower latency because there is no cold start, so a service-to-service integration will feel "snappy" when compared to a Lambda Function.
+1. **lower latency** - there is no cold start, so a service-to-service integration will feel "snappy" when compared to a Lambda Function.
-2. lower cost since there's no intermediate Lambda Invocation when AppSync calls DynamoDB directly.
+2. **lower cost** - there's no intermediate Lambda Invocation when AppSync calls DynamoDB directly.
-3. higher scalability since the handlers are not subject to the concurrent Invocation limits and are running on dedicated Amazon servers.
+3. **higher scalability** - the handlers are not subject to the concurrent invocation limits and are running on dedicated Amazon servers.
-4. no operational maintenance such as upgrading dependencies, patching security vulnerabilities, etc. - theoretically, once the configuration is confirmed to be correct, it then becomes entirely AWS's responsibility to ensure the code is running optimally.
+4. **no operational maintenance** - such as upgrading dependencies, patching security vulnerabilities, etc. - theoretically, once the configuration is confirmed to be correct, it then becomes entirely AWS's responsibility to ensure the code is running optimally.

 ## Setup